awbla/awbla-student-workflow/content/3-agisoftmetashape.md

 - Navigate to the background image location, rename the file as *itemnumber_mask-pixels*, and click Save
 - Close Microsoft Paint

-{:#importeditmasks}
-### Import and edits masks

 {:#importmasks}
-#### Import masks
+### Import masks
 - Navigate to the Agisoft Metashape Project
-- Click File > Import > Import Masks
+- Workflow > Batch Process > Add > Import Masks > Apply to All Chunks
-- Select the following options
     - Method = From Background
     - Operation = Replacement
+    - Tolerance = 20
-    - Filename template = Type the filename for the mask and include the file extension, such as *itemnumber_mask-pixels.jpg*
+    - Type file name = Type the filename for the mask and include the file extension, such as *itemnumber_mask-pixels.jpg*
-    - Tolerance = 25
-    - Apply to = All cameras
-- Click OK
-- Navigate to the folder where the mask is located and click Select Folder
+    - Select folder where file is located
+- OK > OK
+- Click Save after masks have been imported

 The masking process should take approximately 5 minutes.

-#### Edit masks
 Once the masks are applied, double click on an image in the Photos section to review the mask application.

-- If not enough of the background is masked, follow the [Import masks](#importmasks) instructions but raise the tolerance to 40
+- If not enough of the background is masked, follow the [Import masks](#importmasks) instructions but raise the tolerance to 30
 - If too much of the artifact is masked, follow the [Import masks](#importmasks) instructions but lower the tolerance to 10

-To edit the mask application on individual images:
-- Double click on the image whose mask you want to edit
-- Click the Selection Tool and select Intelligent Scissors
-- Click to create a free-form shape where you want to add or remove part of the mask
-- Click back on the first dot to finish the shape
-- Select one option:
-    - Add selection = Add selected area to the mask
-    - Subtract selection = Remove selected area from mask
-- Click Save after editing each image's mask
-- Follow these instructions to edit any other images.
-- Click Save once you've finished all edits

 {:#alignphotos}
 ### Align photos and refine the bounding box position
 #### Align photos
-- Select correct Chunk (if more than one is present)
-- Click Workflow > Align Photos
+- Workflow > Batch Process > Uncheck box for Previous Job > Add > Align Photos > Apply to All Chunks
-- Select the following options
-    - Accuracy = High; Source
+    - Accuracy = High
-    - Generic preselection = Checked box
+    - Generic preselection = Yes / Checked box
-    - Reference preselection = Unchecked box <!-- this may change to Reference preselection > Source once we use scale bars -->
+    - Reference preselection = Disabled / Unchecked box <!-- this may change to Reference preselection > Source once we use scale bars -->
-    - Advanced
+    - Reset current alignment = No
+    - Key point limit = 80,000
-        - Key point limit = 40,000
+    - Key point limit per Mpx = 1,000
-        - Tie point limit = 4,000
+    - Tie point limit = 8,000
-        - Apply masks to = Key Points
+    - Apply masks to = Key points
-        - Exclude stationary tie points = Checked box
+    - Exclude stationary tie points = Yes
+    - Guided image matching = No
+    - Adaptive camera model fitting = Yes
-- Click OK
+- OK > OK
 - Click Save after images have aligned

 Photo alignment should take approximately 15 minutes.

 #### Refine the bounding box position
-- Use *Resize Region*, *Move Region*, and *Rotate Region* to ensure that the entire object appears in the bounding box.
+- Use *Resize Region*, *Move Region*, and *Rotate Region* to ensure that the entire object appears in the bounding box for each separate chunk.
-- Navigate to Object Tools and click Rotate Object to move the object so that it appears correctly in the grid.
+- Double click on the artifact to ensure it appears within the navigation circle
 - Click Save after refining the bounding box

 {:#dense}
 ### Build and edit dense cloud

 #### Build dense cloud
-- Click Workflow > Build Dense Cloud and select the following options
+- Workflow > Batch Process > Uncheck box for Previous Job > Add > Build Dense Cloud > Apply to All Chunks
-    - Quality = Medium
+    - Quality = Medium / High
     - Depth filtering = Mild
+    - Reuse depth maps = Yes
-    - Calculate point colors = Checked box
+    - Calculate point colors = Yes
-    - Calculate point confidence = Checked box
+    - Calculate point confidence = Yes
-- Click OK
+- OK > OK
 - Click Save after the dense cloud is generated

-Dense cloud generation should take approximately 15 minutes.
+Dense cloud generation should take approximately 15 minutes for Medium quality and 1 hour for High quality.

 #### Edit dense cloud
 - Click the Dense Cloud icon to view results
-- Use the selection tools and delete/crop instruments to remove stray points from the dense cloud
+- Use the selection tools and and the *Delete* button on your keyboard to remove the eraser base and the stray points from the dense cloud
 - Click Save after deleting any points

 {:#mesh}
 ### Build mesh
-- Click Workflow > Build Texture and select the following options
+- Workflow > Batch Process > Uncheck box for Previous Job > Add > Build Mesh > Apply to All Chunks
     - Texture type = Dense cloud
     - Surface type = Arbitrary (3D)
-    - Quality = Medium
+    - Quality = High
-    - Face count = Medium
+    - Face count = High
+    - Custom face count = automatically entered
     - Depth filtering = Mild
     - Interpolation = Enabled
     - Point classes = All
     - Calculate vertex colors = Yes
     - Reuse depth map = Yes
+    - Use strict volumetric masks = No
+- OK > OK
 - Click Save after building mesh

 Mesh generation should take approximately 5 minutes.

+{:#alignchunks}
+### Align chunks
+- Workflow > Align Chunks > Check boxes for correct chunks
+    - Method = Point based
+    - Accuracy = High
+    - Key point limit = 80,000
+    - Apply masks to = Key points
+    - Generic preselection = Yes / checked box
+- Click Save after aligning chunks

+Chunk alignment should take approximately 2 minutes.

+{:#mergechunks}
+### Merge chunks
+- Workflow > Merge Chunks > Check boxes for correct chunks
+    - Merge dense clouds = Checked box
+    - Merge models = Checked box
+    - Merge depth maps = Checked box
+- Click Save after merging chunks

+Merging chunks should take approximately 2 minutes.

 {:#texture}
 ### Build texture
-- Click Workflow > Build Texture and select the following options
+- Double click the merged chunk > click Workflow > Build Texture
     - Texture type = Diffuse map
     - Source data = Images
     - Mapping mode = Generic